afritsch/tf2classcfgs/readme.txt

   tf_dingaling_pitchmaxdmg "120"
   viewmodel_fov "90"
 - My hitsound is a custom one
-- I use chris' settings for bad connections (it's still better than defaults)
+- I use chris' settings for bad connections (included in autoexec.cfg)
 - My HUD is the eve hud: http://code.google.com/p/eve-tf2hud/

 FAQ:

-Q:Why don't you bind mouse4?
+Q: Why don't you bind mouse4?
 A: I use "bind mouse4 voicemenu 0 1" for saying thanks

 TODO:
-- Crtl-key unused.
+- Partly unused keys: ctrl, alt.
 Any ideas?